Tonal – Rivers Beyond Sewage

 The podcast covers a range of themes including environmental advocacy, water quality, community initiatives, and artistic interpretations of water issues.
 Specific episodes feature topics such as the historical relationship of woolen cloth making with local waterways, the campaign for bathing water status in French Weir Park, the intersection of queerness and biodiversity in river ecosystems, and a deep dive into river pollution and its repercussions.

-TONAL – Rivers Beyond Sewage reaches behind the headlines to explore water issues in the UK, with a special focus on the River Tone in Somerset.
-Through riverside conversations with people who have profound relationships with water Feral Practice leads us into the politics, law, art and science of rivers with curiosity and humor.
+TONAL – Rivers Beyond Sewage reaches behind the headlines to explore water issues in the UK, through the lens of the River Tone in Somerset.
+Through riverside conversations with people who have profound relationships with water, artist Feral Practice leads us into the politics, law, art and science of rivers with curiosity and humor.

 Moving beyond the adversarial tone that dominates news and social media, Tonal offers powerful and entertaining listening — professional, political, ecological and spiritual — while keeping a close ear on the river herself.
-The artist Feral Practice lives in Somerset, UK.
-Their work explores and expands our relationship to other species and the living earth.
+Feral Practice lives in Somerset, UK.
+Their work explores and expands our relationship to other species and the natural world.

 Hosted on Acast.
 See acast.com/privacy for more information.